-2.3.6 Point 4.2.3.3: Compatibility with train detection systems
+2.3.7 Point 4.2.3.3: Compatibility with train detection systems

-If the unit is intended to be compatible with one or more of the following train detection systems, this compatibility shall be established according to the provisions of the ERA/ERTMS/033281 rev. 4.0
+If the unit is intended to be compatible with one or more of the following train detection systems, this compatibility shall be established according to the provisions of the technical document referenced in Appendix D.2 Index [A]:

-- (a) Train detection systems based on track circuits. - (b) Train detection systems based on axle counters. - (c) Train detection systems based on loop equipment.
+- (a) Train detection systems based on track circuits (the electrical resistance of the wheelset can be assessed at IC level or at vehicle level); - (b) Train detection systems based on axle counters; - (c) Train detection systems based on loop equipment.

 The set of parameters in order to be compatible with train detection systems, such as track circuits, axle counters and loop systems, have been identified in the TSI with references to the CCS TSI for each parameter and type of train detection system.
+The related specific cases are defined in point 7.7 of TSI CCS.

-Based on ERA document ERA/ERTMS/033281 rev. 4.0, Appendix H of the UTP WAG sets out the requirements that wagons must meet in order to ensure compatibility with train detection systems.
+There is no OTIF specification for the Command-Control and Signalling (CCS) subsystem.
+However, UTP WAG includes references to Interfaces between Control-Command and Signalling Trackside and other Subsystems.
+Compatibility with train detection systems must be established in accordance with Appendix D.2 Index [A].
 The parameters for train detection systems listed under letters a), b) and c) are basic design characteristics and as such, must be recorded in the technical file (see UTP GEN-C).